cheriell/Cross-Version-MPE/README.md

 We use [synctoolbox](https://github.com/meinardmueller/synctoolbox) to calculate the alignment path between different versions.
 The python environment is the one provided by the toolbox (copied in file `environment-synctoolbox.yml`).
 Please use this python environment to run the feature preparation script `eature_preparation/prepare_cross_version_alignment.py`.

 For running the experiments, please use the provided `Dockerfile` to build the Docker image.
+You can also pull the docker image by

+    docker pull cheriell/cross-version-mpe:0.0.2

 ## Running instruction